Immunodeficiency & Autoimmune Diseases

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

-CIPD is a neurological disorder caused by damage to the myelin sheath of the peripheral nerves.
+CIDP is a neurological disorder caused by damage to the myelin sheath of the peripheral nerves.
 It is often characterized by increasing weakness in the legs and arms.

 Idiopathic Thrombocytopenic Purpura (ITP)